Cultural Partnerships and Workshops

 Please indicate:

-Several organizations and institutions in Quebec have placed their trust in the work of Dave Verreault-Thisselmagan, thanks to his expertise, authenticity and cultural commitment.
+Several organizations and institutions in Quebec have already placed their trust in Dave Verreault-Thisselmagan's work for his expertise, authenticity, and cultural commitment.